2019 Istanbul earthquake

 2019 Istanbul earthquake was a 5.8 magnitude earthquake that rocked the south-west of Istanbul on 26 September 2019 at 13:59 local time.

 One person died due to a heart attack and 43 people were injured.
 The earthquake was felt in Istanbul, Tekirdağ, Kırklareli, Kocaeli and Sakarya.

 Background

-North Anatolian Fault system is a strike-slip fault system located in the northern side of Anatolian plate, which lies between relatively stationary Eurasian plate in the north and the Arabian plate in the south.
+North Anatolian Fault system is a strike-slip fault system located in the northern side of Anatolian Plate, which lies between relatively stationary Eurasian Plate in the north and the Arabian Plate in the south.
 Approximately 1500 km in length, the North Anatolian fault system passes about 20 kilometers south of Istanbul.
 Strong earthquakes occur at certain intervals along the fault.

 The last large earthquakes in the fault system happened in 1999.
-In 17 August the earthquake in İzmit (7.4 Mw) killed 17.480 people.
-In 12 November, another earthquake in the nearby city of Düzce (7.2 Mw) killed 845 and injured 4.948.
+On 17 August the earthquake in İzmit (7.4 Mw) killed 17.480 people.
+On 12 November, another earthquake in the nearby city of Düzce (7.2 Mw) killed 845 and injured 4.948.

 Many seismologist agree that there is a very high chance for a 7 or higher magnitude earthquake before 2030; which will be caused by the breaking of the North Anatolian fault line under Marmara Sea, just south of Istanbul.